Saly NTA Conference

 For all the entries, click here.

-Book launch: Demographic Dividends in Senegal
+Book launch: Demographic Dividends in Senegal and Demographic Change in Uruguay

 'Dramani, Latif (2016).
 Economie générationnelle et dividende démographique Éléments de diagnostic au Sénégal, Tome 1.
 Paris: L'Harmattan.'